 Bo is an active philanthropist and innovator in the area of social entrepreneurship.
 In 2004, in conjunction with Explorers Club, Bo established the Seven Summits Awards Program that rewards top students with grants to perform healthcare-related field research.
 In 2013 Bo founded Denali Venture Philanthropy to formally fuse his love of business with his desire to support positive change in the world.

 Bo holds a Masters Degree in Economics from the University of Michigan, an MBA from the Kellogg School of Management at Chicago’s Northwestern University, and a BS in Economics from Colorado State University.
 He is a published author including, Die Trying: One Man’s Quest to Conquer the Seven Summits and They Lived To Tell The Tale: True stories of Modern Adventure from the Legendary Explorers Club.

 While earning her MBA from the Kellogg School of Management in 2007, Meredith was a leader in a groundbreaking partnership between Northwestern University and the Gates Foundation to develop low cost HIV diagnostics for developing countries.
 After extensive product development work and field research in East Africa, she transitioned to full time employment as a Global Product Manager for a leading HIV drug.
 As a part of her work in Africa and other developing countries she designed and implemented an award winning program that trained more than 3,000 doctors in advanced HIV/AIDS topics.
 She also founded a toy library at the Tshwaranang Orphan Center in Johannesburg, RSA.

-In addition to her MBA, Meredith holds a BA in Political Science from Northwestern University.
+In addition to her MBA, from the Kellogg School of Management, Meredith holds a BA in Political Science from Northwestern University.
 She is a British American Project 2009, Fellow, nominated for and selected to participate in an annual international conference around sustainability and global resource limitations.